akmtaiwansoftware/docs/README.md

 template: default
 ---
 <div style="text-align:center; margin-bottom:20px; padding-left:50px; padding-right:50px;">
 Murano is a full-stack IoT platform used by some of the world's largest companies to power their connected product initiatives.
-Murano provides the tools to develop, deploy, and maintain connected Products, Applications, and Integrations.
+Murano provides the tools to develop, deploy, and maintain connected Products, Integrations, and Applications.
 </div>

 <div class="row" style="background-color: #E5E5E5; padding-top:20px;">